 Most aspects of the application process, aside from the admissions decision, are handled by the Graduate School.
 Please refer to their Application Process page for additional information.
-The first step is to create an account on the ApplyYourself website.
 International applicants may want to explore the international admissions page provided by the International Center.

 Personal Statement: which should address the applicant’s topical interests and any of the admissions criteria, listed below, that are not clearly satisfied based on the provided transcript(s)